 Yes, I just said fluffy powder.
 The mixture of air and water is very heavily tilted toward air, and while it’s not the same as Mother Nature’s, it’s still fun to ski.
 A lot of people will tell you that machine-made snow is hard and icy.
 All snow, natural or machine-made, gets hard over time -- that’s where grooming comes in.
 And Heavenly has a top notch fleet of groomers working hard regardless of conditions.

 Wear your pajamas backwards.
 Wash your car.
 Above all, do your snow dances.
-You could even win a free powder ski demo rental if you can prove that you’ve got the moves.
 But don’t let the lack of natural snow keep you off the mountain.
 Hug a snowmaker and go take some turns.